deadlydog/deadlydog.github.io/_posts/2019-09-21-Create-and-test-PowerShell-Core-cmdlets-in-CSharp.md

 However, I discovered that invoking the PowerShell Core cmdlet with that NuGet package always resulted in exceptions.
 The solution (at least for .Net Core 2.2) is to instead use the [Microsoft.PowerShell.SDK NuGet package](https://www.nuget.org/packages/Microsoft.PowerShell.SDK/) in your test project.

+So to create your test project:

+1. Add a new C# `xUnit Test Project (.Net Core)` project to your solution.
+1. Include the `Microsoft.PowerShell.SDK` NuGet package in your test project.
+1. Add a reference to the project you created above where your cmdlet is defined.

-Once you've included the `Microsoft.PowerShell.SDK` NuGet package in your test project, you can call the `Invoke()` method on your cmdlet to exercise it.
+Now you can create a new class and call the `Invoke()` method on your cmdlet to exercise it.
-Of course, PowerShell cmdlets have the option of returning multiple objects.
-Because of this, to make sure you read all of the cmdlet output, you'll want to enumerate over all of the results.
+PowerShell cmdlets have the option of returning multiple objects, so to make sure you read all of the cmdlet output, you'll want to enumerate over all of the results.
 One example of how you might do this could be:

 ```csharp